-Relaxants may produce unwanted autonomic nervous system effects and can theoretically affect airway caliber and reactivity by promoting histamine release or by interacting with muscarinic receptors as structural analogs of acetylcholine.
+Relaxants may produce unwanted autonomic nervous system effects, and can theoretically affect airway caliber and reactivity by promoting histamine release or by interacting with muscarinic receptors as structural analogs of acetylcholine.
 Because of their structure, neuromuscular blockers may block muscarinic receptors.
-Gallamine, for example, has been shown to block muscarinic M2 receptors.
-These receptors activate smooth muscle (M_2) receptors to produce contraction and also to function as a negative feedback mechanism by limiting continued ACH release during further stimulation.
-Thus, with M2 receptor blockade, there may be a removal of this inhibition to further ACH release and a potentiation of vagally mediated (usually irritant-induced) bronchoconstriction.
-Such M2 blocking properties have also been reported for atracurium and pancuronium but not rocuronium or vecuronium (43).
+Gallamine, for example, has been shown to block muscarinic M_2 receptors.
+These receptors activate smooth muscle (M_2) receptors to produce contraction but also function as a negative feedback mechanism by limiting continued ACH release during further stimulation.
+Thus, with M_2 receptor block, there may be a removal of this inhibition to further ACH release and a potentiation of vagally mediated (usually irritant-induced) bronchoconstriction.
+Such M_2 blocking properties have also been reported for atracurium and pancuronium, but not vecuronium (43).
 The latter may also explain the mechanism of the bronchospasm resulting from rapacuronium (44).

-Perhaps a more important factor with regard to the use of muscle relaxants concerns the need to reverse their actions.
-By inhibiting the destruction of endogenous ACH, cholinesterase inhibitors such as neostigmine may increase airway secretions and precipitate bronchospasm.
+Perhaps, a more important factor with regard to the use of muscle relaxants concerns the need to reverse their actions.
+By inhibiting the destruction of endogenous ACH, cholinesterase inhibitors such as neostigmine may increase airway secretions and can precipitate bronchospasm.
 These effects can be prevented by muscarinic antagonists, and it seems prudent to use larger than the customary doses of glycopyrrolate (0.5 mg) or atropine (1.0 mg) to minimize the possible muscarinic side effects of reversal.
-An alternative approach would be to avoid the need for reversal by infusing short-acting relaxants.
+An alternate approach would be to avoid the need for reversal by infusing short acting relaxants.
 If reversal is necessary, it can be accomplished with edrophonium, a drug of much less muscarinic qualities and less tendency to constrict airway smooth muscle (45).
-Edrophonium, in fact, appears to be antimuscarinic in doses associated with reversal of muscle relaxants (46).
+Edrophonium appears to be antimuscarinic in doses used to reverse muscle relaxants (46).